 Galveston, Texas

-Galveston a Glance
+Galveston at a Glance

 Historic Galveston Island is known for its many ‘firsts,’ such as Texas’s first bank and first post office.
 This pioneering spirit and reputation for outsized leadership have seen Galveston through both prosperous times and rebuilding times.
 Galveston is known for its historic homes, attractions such as Moody Gardens and the Pleasure Pier, beaches, deep water port and cruise terminal, and signature annual events such as the Lone Star Motorcycle Rally, Mardi Gras, and Dickens on the Strand.
 As an island community in the Gulf of Mexico, Galveston is on the frontier of plastic pollution, cleaning over 2 million pounds of debris off of beaches each year, and climate adaptation, as it faces potentially catastrophic consequences from sea level rise.